TO BE PUBLISHED October 2020

 Engagement with policy officials at this conference

 Westminster Health Forum conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: the DHSC; DIT; HM Treasury; the MHRA; the Office for Life Sciences; and The Scottish Government.
+This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: the Office for Life Sciences; DHSC; DIT; HM Treasury; MHRA and The Scottish Government.

 Price: £95 PLUS VAT